Vector Database Development Services

 • Evaluating vector database options for your scale and budget requirements?

-RaftLabs builds vector database systems for RAG pipelines, semantic search, and AI memory in the US, UK, and Australia.
+RaftLabs builds vector database systems for RAG pipelines, semantic search, and AI memory across the US, UK, Europe, Canada, GCC, South Africa, and Southeast Asia.
 We select the right store (Pinecone, Weaviate, pgvector), build the embedding pipeline, and ship production retrieval in 12 weeks.

 Trusted by